myopicmage/aiti/Players/1 - Setting/2 - History.md

 ### The Other Unrealized

 Aiti was special, not just because she was the first of the Unrealized to will herself into existence, but also because she was one of the few Unrealized who had the strength of will to _maintain_ her existence.
 Over time, many Unrealized blinked in and out of existence, most of them never progressing past the initial stage of being born as a planet or a star.
-A few of them became strange, misshappen creatures, unable to exist in Piileva, and so they retreated to other planes.
+A few of them became strange, misshapen creatures, unable to exist in Piileva, and so they retreated to other planes.
 It is said that some of them became fiends.

 Some of the Unrealized chose to use their will to exist, but in a different fashion.
 They became creatures of light, and ascended to the divine realms to watch over their former brethren.